Ada-Developers-Academy/ada-CS-Fundamentals-Internship/01-algorithms/01-algorithms.md

 This course will focus on devising, analyzing, and, testing algorithms.
 We are choosing to focus on these three aspects because they are the skills most often evaluated during technical interviews for junior software developer roles.
 Validating algorithms is beyond the scope of this course, but feel free to follow your curiosity!

 ## Devising and Testing Algorithms
 Devising algorithms is really just problem solving.
 So how do we approach solving a new, knotty problem?
 What steps can we take when we sit down in front of a programming problem and... have no idea what to do?
 This lesson describes a systematic approach to problem solving.
-Notice the similarity to Problem Solving Exercises in the classroom portion of Ada and their equivalent, Interview Practice Questions, in the Thursdays at Ada portion.
+Notice the similarity to Problem Solving Exercises in the classroom portion of Ada and their equivalent, Interview Practice Questions, in the current unit portion.
 In follow-up lessons, we will practice using Big-O notation to compare multiple approaches to the same problem.

 ## Vocabulary and Synonyms